tomcl/HowToUseGitTJWC/README.md

 As above but fork the origin cloud repo to your own cloud Github repo.
 Then clone this to the local (working) repo.
 That allows each collaborator to have their own private cloud repo for their branch and is commonly used for open source projects.
 See also Atlassian [description](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

 This workflow is typically used contributing to open source projects.
 It is more complex than contributing to a team project because contributors do not have write access to the central repo, nor are necessarily trusted.
 Therefore they cannot **Push** their commits.
-Instead one of the repo core contributer team (who do have write access) will **Pull** your commits - checking that they are OK.
+Instead one of the repo core contributer team (who do have write access) will **Pull** the commits - checking that they are OK.
+Developers therefore make **pull requests** in order (effectively) to push - which terminology is confusing when you first meet it.

 Why does this make things more complex?
 In order for your commits to be Pulled they must reside in a cloud-based repository - not your local working copy.
 Therefore one extra clone of the repository must be made by you as illustrated below.

 **local repo** ---origin (clone)---> **your github repo** ---origin (fork)---> **open source github repo**

-The recommended way to do this is by first **Forking** the open source repo, to your Github account.
+To implement forking workflow: first **Fork** the open source repo, to your Github account.

 * Navigate to the open source github home page.
-Click the top righthand **Fork** button and create your own github fork of the project.
+Click the top righthand **Fork** button and create your own Github fork of the project.

-This is no different from cloning except that your copy of the repo has a different name.
+This is no different from cloning except that your copy of the repo has a named branch which starts equal to master at the time you forked.
 The forked copy can then be cloned locally as in the first part of this tutorial.

 * Follow steps [above](#cloning-a-cloud-repository-with-write-access) to create your local working copy
 * Use the same workflow as before.
-When **Fetching**, your fork and you local files will be updated on Github from the central repo.
-When **Pushing**, your fork will be updated on Github from your local changes
+When **Fetching**, your working tree and your local commit tree will be updated, via the github commit tree from the central repo.
+When **Pushing**, your fork will be updated in your github repository Github from your local changes.
-* You can submit a **Pull Request** to the open source repo team to pull the changes from your fork back onto the central open source repo.
+* You can submit a **Pull Request** to the open source repo team to pull the changes from your branch back onto the central open source master.

 ### Avoiding Disasters in Teams Using Git